enkidevs/curriculum/lua/lua-core/maps-and-dictionaries-in-lua/map-methods-in-lua-i.md

 ---
 ## Revision

 Finish the code to insert 2 key-value pairs into the `ages` dictionary.
-First key should be called `"Alex"` and have a value of `32` while the second should be called `"Jill"` and have a value of `27`.
+The first key should be called `"Alex"` and have a value of `32` while the second should be called `"Jill"` and have a value of `27`.

 ```lua
 ages = {